1.5cupsunsalted buttercut in large chunks and slightly softened

 Transfer the dough to a large bowl and mix briefly with a rubber spatula to be sure it’s evenly mixed.
 Chill the dough for an hour.

 To shape dough into crescents, use a cookie scoop to measure equal amounts of dough for cookies (I use a number 50 scoop).
-Shape each ball into a crescent and arrange cookies 1 inch apart onto baking sheets lined with non stick mats.
+Shape each ball into a crescent and arrange cookies 1 inch apart onto baking sheets lined with non-stick mats or parchment paper.
 Refrigerate the cookies until they are ready to go in the oven.